KlugeNico/SimpleECS/README.md

 - Core API very near to functionality (But there is also a handy wrapper)
 - Registered Components to make usage of Libraries (.dll .so) for mods possible.
 - Systems can be updated over multiple Frames.

-### Advantages of EntityX

 - Seems to be faster for now.
-I took the EntityX example (the exploding circles) and changed it to use SimpleECS.
+At least for the EntityX example (the exploding circles).
 I build both with gcc version 6.3.0 on Debian.
   - EntityX: 40 fps
-  - SimpleECS: 30 fps.
+  - SimpleECS: 50 fps.

 ## Planed Features: